kseniia-pskn/TabBarProject/README.md

 **Prerequisites**

-Xcode 14.0 or later
+- Xcode 14.0 or later

-iOS 16.0 or later as the deployment target
+- iOS 16.0 or later as the deployment target

-CocoaPods for dependency management
+- Swift Package Manager (SPM) for dependency management

 ### Steps